-A highlight of the Wharton Global Youth Program’s Future of the Business World online course last summer was the Pivot or Perish simulation, better known as POP.
-POP allowed high school students to role-play as retailers and make critical decisions about their businesses at a time when the retail market was experiencing big changes due to the pandemic.
+A highlight of the Wharton Global Youth Program’s Future of the Business World online course has been the Pivot or Perish simulation, better known as POP.
+POP allows high school students to role-play as retailers and make critical decisions about their businesses at a time when the retail market was experiencing big changes due to the pandemic.

 “Lululemon pivoted to digital in a big way, and they could answer the demand their customers were requiring of them.” — Barbara Kahn, Wharton Marketing Professor